Table Of Contents

 It is typically used to measure low amounts of contamination in the pharmaceutical, biotechnology, and electronic sectors, as well as to monitor drinking water.

 It is not suited for seawater or other samples with a high chloride content because the chloride reacts with the persulphate, lowering oxidation effectiveness dramatically.
+It is also unsuitable for samples containing a high concentration of particles.

 In Conclusion